Our Digital Practice

-He is board certified in Internal Medicine, Cardiovascular Diseases, Adult Congenital Heart Disease, Echocardiography, Cardiovascular CT and Nuclear Cardiology.
-He has been voted one of the Top Cardiologists in Virginia by his peers every year for the last decade.
+He is board certified in Adult Congenital Heart Disease, Cardiovascular Diseases, Internal Medicine, Echocardiography, Cardiovascular CT and Nuclear Cardiology.
+He has been voted one of the Top Cardiologists in Virginia by his peers every year for over a decade.
 He is a Fellow of the American College of Cardiology and a Fellow of the Society of Cardiovascular CT.

 Christopher Maroules, MD is a cofounder and serves as Chief Operating Officer for IHS.
 He is a cardiothoracic radiologist for Radiology Associates of South Florida and has helped develop advanced cardiac imaging programs at military hospitals throughout the United States.
 Dr. Maroules serves on the Board of Directors for the Society of Cardiovascular Computed Tomography (SCCT) and has co-authored numerous guidelines for coronary CT angiography.
 He also serves on the ACR Appropriateness Criteria Committee for Cardiac Imaging, and directs a successful Level II cardiac CT training course.